fhamborg/news-please/.github/ISSUE_TEMPLATE/bug_report.md

 * add them here

 **Describe the bug**
 A clear and concise description of what the bug is.
+This must include a full stack-trace (if applicable).

 **To Reproduce**
 Steps to reproduce the behavior, i.e., provide a minimalist example how to reproduce the error.
-Include a minimalist code example.
+You must include a minimalist code example.

 **Expected behavior**
 A clear and concise description of what you expected to happen.